 We specialize in very friendly, fun, dam-raised kids!
-Our goats are as chemical-free as possible and naturally cared for.
+Our goats are cared for as naturally and chemical-free as possible.
 Our herd is tested yearly for common goat diseases and has always tested negative.
 Please send us a note through our "contact" tab above or call 907-441-0506 for more details on kids or goats for sale.
 Thank you!

 Please note that the goat care part of the website is

 currently being developed and is not yet complete.